James Whale, founder of James Whale Fund and Chairman of Kidney Cancer UK

 The Charity attends the meetings of the All Party Parliamentary Group on Cancer at Westminster to keep abreast of government directives for the care and management of cancer patients in the UK.
 In addition, the Fund lobbies Westminster, the Welsh Assembly and the Scottish Parliament for access to drugs and to increase awareness of the disease.

 We are involved with all technology appraisals for new kidney cancer drugs conducted by the National Institute for Health and Clinical Excellence (NICE).
-The Fund provides expert input to the technology appraisals through the provision of expert patient witnesses on the technology appraisal committees and through appeals against NICE reimbursement decisions for kidney cancer drugs on the NHS.
+The Charity provides expert input to the technology appraisals through the provision of expert patient witnesses on the technology appraisal committees and through appeals against NICE reimbursement decisions for kidney cancer drugs on the NHS.

 Together with other cancer charities, we are uniting behind the common goal of effective and efficient commissioning of cancer drugs and will be working closely with NHS England, the Department of Health, the National Institute for Health and Care Excellence (Nice), and the Association of the British Pharmaceutical Industry (ABPI) to develop a better process for commissioning cancer drugs.